pythonnoob9903/MA-project/documentation.md

 5. changing parameters to see voltage and amperage on MP
 6. compass calibration fail due to no GPS lock
 7. compass calibration works(no idea why, probably large vehicle mag cal)
+8. soldering one of the Motor cables, because it fell off
-8. magfield problems
+9. magfield problems
-9. arming on my table after disabling arming_check
+10. arming on my table after disabling arming_check

 ### Open Questions
 - I will write a message per teams tomorrow(14.10) with them